mouseless/baked/docs/architecture/layer.md

 1. For the first two configuration objects: `(Configuration1 configuration1,
    Configuration2 configuration2)`
 1. For the last configuration object: `(Configuration3 configuration3)`.

-## Conventions

-For a consistent developer experience, follow below conventions when implementing a new layer;

-1. Place all layer related classes under the same folder named after layer
-1. Use `Layer` suffix in layer class name
-1. Provide extension methods in `Do` namespace;
-   1. `Add` extension to `List<ILayer>`
-   1. `Configure` extensions to `LayerConfigurator` per configuration target(s)
-1. Place phase implementations as nested classes under the layer class
-1. Don't use any suffix for phases and use method-like names e.g., `Build` and `Run`

-Please refer to existing layers in [github.com/mouseless/do][] for demonstration.

 [github.com/mouseless/do]:https://github.com/mouseless/do